Ebazhanov/linkedin-skill-assessments-quizzes/javascript/javascript-quiz.md

 #### Q28.
 Why would you include a "use strict" statement in a JavaScript file?
 - to tell parsers to interpret your JavaScript syntax loosely
 - to tell parsers to enforce all JavaScript syntax rules when processing your code <<<<----Correct
-- to instruct the browser to authmatically fix any errors it finds in the code
+- to instruct the browser to automatically fix any errors it finds in the code
 - to enable ES6 features in your code

 #### Q29.
 Which Variable-defining keyword allows its variable to be accessed (as undefined) before the line that defines it?